 Once courses have been selected, the need for program changes is recognized only under special circumstances.
 Scheduling problems/errors, and course conflicts are given the highest priority.
 The following illustrates the type of schedule changes permitted:

 Type 1 - Scheduling Error adjustments should be made as soon as possible.
 Examples of Type 1 changes are:

 - period or course conflicts

 - data entry error, e.g. student has wrong course on schedule

-- absence of a lunch

 - open period

 Type 2 - Program Change: